morganwildermuth/emergent_nature/README.md

-A simple Minesweeper game board (game to follow) writtein in Rub) with associated basic front end
+A simple Minesweeper game board (game to follow) written in Ruby with associated basic front end